 Seriously.
 The breath, slow and deep breathing are ways we can “tell” the brain that we are safe and it can go into a state of relaxation and regulation.
 Slow deep breathing for 5 minutes where you work your way up to counting to 5 on the inhalation and 5 on the exhalation will do wonders to communicate to the brain to come out of flight/flight and into calm awareness (the state of a regulated and balanced brain.)
 See also: Mindfulness Meditation – Does It Work?

 Help yourself by having a good and clear conceptual understanding that your anxiety and depression and anger outbursts are a brain over-reacting, not an accurate assessment of the present moment’s situation.
 Your brain is reading a newspaper that’s 20 years old and acting as if it’s the here-and-now news.
 Read Also: Your Brain On Stress - Learn how to Identify Stress.
 Your Health Depends on it!

 I recently had a neurologist tell me that if the positive effects of exercise (increased heart rate 30 mins 5 times a week) were a drug, it would be considered a “miracle drug” and would generate billions of dollars a year in revenue.

 Studies are now coming out showing the detrimental effects of chronic sleep deprivation—5 hours a night or less—on the development of chronic conditions.
 Learn how to improve your sleep habits with neurofeedback

 Neurofeedback trains the brain to optimize its functioning through allowing the brain to ‘see’ its unhelpful response patterns.
 And the brain learns to use the present moment to decide it’s next action rather than using those old habitual response patterns.
 As a result the trained brain sleeps better, is calmer, is better able to focus, and is more cheerful.
 And as one client said, “I have the same problems, they just don’t get to me anymore.”
-Read a success story on how neurofeedback helped Elizabeth
+Read also a success story on how neurofeedback helped Elizabeth